anagordon/unbIAsed.Rx-lsi/README.md

 Welcome to UnbIAsed-Rx's new machine learning module!
 To see our current website (not yet updated with the new module), visit [unbiased-rx.com](http://unbiased-rx.com).
 Our website's repository can be found at [https://github.com/thuy-n/unbIAsed.Rx](https://github.com/thuy-n/unbIAsed.Rx).

-To run the web application, make sure to turn on the virtual environment (venv), to have the proper requirements installed. <br>
+To run the web application, make sure to turn on the virtual environment (new_venv), to have the proper requirements installed. <br>
-Add python code in the code.py file.
-Add all code in the index() function.
-See example on how variables are passed into the front-end (HTML). <br>
-The HTML format can be edited in templates/home.html.<br>
-Always turn on .venv before starting to code.<br>
+Always turn on new_venv before starting to code.<br>

-How to turn on virtual environment (venv):
+How to turn on virtual environment (new_venv):
-- mac: source .venv/bin/activate
+- mac: source new_venv/bin/activate
-- non-mac (aka powershell): .venv\Scripts\Activate
+- non-mac (aka powershell): new_venv\Scripts\Activate

 To update requirements list (if new imports were added, always do this out of practice):
 - in the terminal of VS Code